KarMiles/polish-girl-painting/README.md

 - Paid advertising and analytics: The website's appearance in text and geographical search results can be boosted in the form of paid advertising like ones below:
     - [Google My Business](https://www.google.com/business/) - usage of this service, which is free to register but paid for services, brings benefits mentioned below.
 The benefits need to be considered in line with potential risks such as negative reviews from users, unflattering photos.
-        - additional way to connect to maket
+        - additional way to connect to the market
         - improved SEO
         - strengthen reputation
         - alerts on user interactions